 What sort of maintenance is required?

 Both traditional and accelerated orthodontics require diligent care.
 It’s important to brush after every meal.
 Additional care and maintenance will vary based on your individual needs.
 Your dentist will provide you with more specific instructions.

 At the very least, you can expect the same results as you would with traditional orthodontics — only in much less time!

 Accelerated orthodontics is a cosmetic dental procedure.
-As such, it's important that you have a qualified cosmetic dentist perform it.
-LVI graduate Dr. Strader of Dallas has many years of experience with accelerated orthodontics.
-If you're unhappy with your smile — even if you've already undergone traditional orthodontics — please contact Dr. Strader today.
+As such, it’s important that you have a qualified cosmetic dentist perform it.
+Dr. Davies has many years of experience with accelerated orthodontics.
+If you’re unhappy with your smile — even if you’ve already undergone traditional orthodontics — please contact Dr. Davies today.
 A brighter smile is right around the corner, and sooner than you may think!

 Return to our home page for more about your Dentists.